Simple Coronation Chicken

 Coronation chicken can also be a fantastic starter or appetizer, hot or cold, if you are preparing a lavish dinner for guests.
 It is also the perfect recipe for alfresco dining in the summer on the lawn, for example.

-We like eating it in a flatbread as a sandwich, and will often eat is as a snack or main meal even.
+We like eating it in a flatbread as a sandwich, and will often eat it as a snack or main meal.
 If you are like my wife and prefer it hot, then you can make it quicker as you do not have the cooling time.

 Coronation Chicken Origin

 Why is it called coronation chicken?
-Well, the original coronation chicken recipe was created in 1953 for the banquet of the Coronation of Queen Elizabeth II, hence the name.
+Well, the original coronation chicken recipe was created in 1953 for the banquet of the Coronation of the late Queen Elizabeth II, hence the name.

 The original recipe was reportedly invented by Constance Spry and Rosemary Hume from the Le Cordon Bleu School in London.